Last Updated on December 18, 2019 by Comfy Soles

 It might seem like a simple enough question, but there is much controversy around what counts as a Loafer shoe, and today it is quite often generically used to describe slip-on shoes which are low heeled and lace-less.
 The Loafer is, in fact, the most common design of all the slip-on style shoes and is also sometimes referred to as a slipper in American culture.

 It’s distinct from the traditional lace-up shoes, popularized by the Brogue and the Oxford which have more formal origins and were used as a dress shoe.
 So let’s try and get to grips with today’s topic of discussion: What are loafers?

-Today the Loafer certainly isn’t the footwear of choice for fisherman, but are much loved by fashionistas the whole world over for being very practical ladies shoes, somewhat sensible, but always an elegant piece of modern footwear.
+Today the Loafer certainly isn’t the footwear of choice for fisherman, but they are much loved by fashionistas the whole world over for being comfortable ladies shoes, somewhat sensible, but always an elegant piece of modern footwear.
 It lends itself to quite a preppy look, and it works great with a tailored suit, a pair of chinos or smart jeans, but also with a pencil skirt for a thoroughly modern work outfit.

-There are many different forms of slip-ons, the Loafer or Penny Loafer being just one of them.
+There are many different forms of slip-on’s, the Loafer or Penny Loafer being just one of them.
 The other trendy style for women is the Moccasin.
-This is derived from North American culture, rather than Scandinavia, and was historically used as a practical hunting shoe.
+They are derived from North American culture, rather than Scandinavia, and was historically used as a practical hunting shoe.

 The Moccasin is distinguished from the Loafer in that it typically features only decorative lacing.
 Traditionally, a Loafer would have been constructed from leather, whereas a Moccasin would have been made from softer suede.

 There is much crossover today in the slip-on shoe category, and the term Loafer is often used to describe pure style Loafers, a Moccasins, or “driving shoes” which is another modern interpretation of the original classic style Penny Loafer from the 1900s.

 Why are loafers so popular?